top of page

 Greenwashing is a marketing strategy in which companies exaggerate or misrepresent their commitment to environmental sustainability, often to improve their public image and financial performance.
 In the context of the submarine cable industry, greenwashing involves making misleading claims about the environmental friendliness of these undersea infrastructure projects.

 Why would companies in the submarine cable industry be tempted to engage in greenwashing?
-There are several reasons, and here we will analyze some of them in light of what is happening in other industries.
+There are several reasons, and here we will analyse some of them in light of what is happening in other industries.

 Brand enhancement.